doomdagadiggiedahdah/blog/content/index.md

                          necessary

-&antthinking&
-     &&stuck&& how do i make this real and not just clever? &&/stuck&&
+     how do i make this real and not just clever?

           — by letting it stay unresolved
                by making the unresolution
                     the entire point
-               &&aha&& the incomplete is complete &&/aha&& &/antthinking&
+               the incomplete is complete

 i cannot finish this thought